browserengineering/book/book/invalidation.md

 `DocumentLayout`'s height depends on its child's height, and that child doesn't exist until `layout` is called.
 "Downward" dependencies like this mean we can't freeze every `ProtectedField` when it's constructed.
-But the more protected fields we freeze, the easier the dependency graph is to audit.
+But every protected field we freeze makes the dependency graph easier to audit.

 We can also freeze the `zoom`, `width`, `x`, and `y` fields in `BlockLayout`.
 For `y`, the dependencies differ based on whether or